The bespoke dressmaking process

 Making your bespoke wedding dress

 I normally carry out work with reference to the line drawing that we have agreed is the final design.
-But we will often confirm some elements during the fittings when it's easily to visualise the real thing!
+But we will often confirm some elements during the fittings where it's much easier to visualise the real thing!
 For example, neckline depth, the placement of beading detail or the length of a hanging sleeve.
-I will charge for any extra time or materials needed if you change your mind during the bespoke making process.
+Small changes rarely require a revised price of quote but I will charge for any extra time or materials needed if you change your mind on major aspects during the bespoke making process.

 Every bespoke commission will have a pattern drafted especially to fit your figure.
 The first step is to take your measurements.
 I may also take a few digital photographs of you (clothed) for my own reference.